 If the police want to be able to use someone’s statements against them, they have to make it clear that they are ending the accident investigation and starting a criminal investigation.
 If they fail to make that distinction clear, we can file a motion to exclude your statements in court.

-I hope the information on this page has been helpful.
-At Flaherty & Merrifield, we are standing by, ready to help you fight for your freedom.
-The next step is up to you.
-If you have been charged with DUI with Serious Bodily Injury in Destin, call Flaherty & Merrifield at (850) 460-7470 for a free and confidential case review.
+If you or a loved one have been charged with DUI with Serious Bodily Injury in Destin, call Flaherty & Merrifield today at (850) 460-7470 for a free consultation.